wheerdam/linuxjoy/linuxjoy-api.md

 # LinuxJoystick API Documentation

 This document describes the LinuxJoystick Library API.
-The description includes the `LinuxJoystick` and `JoyFactory` classes.
+The description includes the `LinuxJoystick` and `JoyFactory` classes and documentation on how to extend `LinuxJoystick` to support more than the Linux Joystick API.

 ## The LinuxJoystick Class